Clergy and Staff

 verger@stbarnabasbv.org

-Lysa feels privileged to be able to support the congregation through our music program, aided by our talented accompanists, as well as the other musicians that join us to share their talents.
+Lysa feels privileged to be able to support the congregation through our music program, aided by our talented directors and accompanists, as well as the other musicians that join us to share their talents.
 Together our musicians offer up their hearts through music to help enrich the service and bring us closer to God.

 Lysa grew up spiritually at St. Thomas Episcopal Church in Berea, has been an active member of the Church for as long as she can remember, and music and performing has always been a very important part of her life, personally and professionally.